softsys4ai/unicorn/README.md

 ## Pre-requisites

-Please run the following commands to have your system ready to run Unicorn:
+Please run the following commands to have your system ready to run Unicorn.
 ```
 sudo add-apt-repository ppa:deadsnakes/ppa
 sudo apt update